 You can learn how to prepare gnocchi, or a nice pasta, or various small and warm snacks.
 It is also nice to experience how you can determine the taste if you have at least ten ingredients.
 Take your time to learn, because this highly developed cuisine is not one you will master easily.

-Feel the romance at the Ponte Sant’ Angelo in the evening
+Feel the romance at the Ponte Sant’ Angelo

 This is a popular location for people in love in Rome.
 The angels on the Ponte Sant’ Angelo (the Bridge of Angels) will lead you to the Castel Sant’ Angelo, or Castle of Angels.
 It’s a historical place as this was Hadrian’s tomb.
 It is an ideal place to parade around and in the evening it’s worth taking photographs of the illuminated bridge.